 Much is made of a lack of trust or respect for Emma after her instinctive actions in the early days of the mission inadvertently cause a dreaded fireball to float at zero G around the ship: something apparently based on a real event.
 This is rather tiresome in the early stages as bitchiness and snide comments rule the day for the first half of the show.
 Away seems to have trouble deciding whether to really commit to the psychological elements of space travel or revel in the tried and tested high tension of life threatening faults, and when you put the two side by side then interpersonal bickering is inevitably a let-down in comparison.

 If you can get past the lethargic first episode and stick with it until the back end of the series then Away has some rewards for you.
-The tension goes up a notch for our space travellers as they band together in adversity, whilst the dynamic between wheelchair-bound Matt (Josh Charles) trying to play both parents to a spinning out Lex makes for heart warming stuff.
+The tension goes up a notch for our space travellers as they band together in adversity, similar to Another Life, whilst the dynamic between wheelchair-bound Matt (Josh Charles) trying to play both parents to a spinning out Lex makes for heart warming stuff.
 The fact he’s also the guy trying to design fixes for the Atlas is a poor use of the character as it leaves the father/daughter relationship competing with a more exciting ‘here’s a blueprint to save the day’ angle.

 Nonetheless, as that red planet looms large you will be egging on the cast of Away.
 Misha’s sardonic nature easily gives him the best one liners and Ato Essandoh’s earnest temperament as Kwesi is eminently huggable.
 What you need to do is mentally ditch the melodrama.
 Ditch the tacked on plotlines where both Matt and Emma are faced with people falling in love with them (seriously, ditch that and ditch it hard).
 Then ditch the rather wet boyfriend plotline for Lex (even if his pic of Mars suggests he has the best zoom found on any smart phone ever).
 What is left after all the ditching is a 50% compelling show, which truth be told is probably a higher ratio than real life most of the time…